veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-A device for exercising the upper leg muscle is shown in [Figure](#fig7), together with a schematic representation of an equivalent lever system.
+A device for exercising the upper leg muscle is shown in [Figure 7](#fig7), together with a schematic representation of an equivalent lever system.
 Calculate the force exerted by the upper leg muscle to lift the mass at a constant speed.
 Explicitly show how you follow the steps in the Problem-Solving Strategy for static equilibrium in [Applications of Statics, Including Problem-Solving Strategies] (../contents/ch9ApplicationsOfStaticsIncludingProblemSolvingStrategies.md).